On the Doorstep of Pheasants Roost….

-Our village is in the perfect spot for visiting attractions in North Yorkshire.
+Around Pheasants Roost we have a good selection of beauty spots and attractions making us the perfect base for visiting North Yorkshire.
 We’re just half a mile from the A64 which runs from York to Scarborough and the Wolds Way National Trail is very close.
 The traditional market town of Malton is about 5 miles away.
-In the past decade Malton has earned the title of Yorkshire’s Food Capital.
+Over the past decade Malton has earned the title of Yorkshire’s Food Capital.
 The town centre features many independent shops and small businesses that offer tasty local produce.
 There are monthly food markets as well as the renowned Food Festival in May.

 We’re 1/2 mile from the Wolds Way National Trail….

-Pheasant’s Roost is only half a mile from the Wolds Way National Trail which means that we are a perfect stop off for the night.
+Pheasant’s Roost is only half a mile from the Wolds Way National Trail which means that we are a perfect stop off for a couple of nights.
 With a village store, a butchers and 2 pubs serving food in easy walking distance you can travel light and buy what you need locally.
 We supply all linen, as well as tea, coffee, and biscuits to welcome you.
-Also, a breakfast pack is available for £4.50 so if you arrive late and would prefer to relax in the shepherds hut there’s no need to set foot outside.
+Also, a breakfast pack is available for a small fee so if you arrive late and would prefer to relax in the shepherds hut there’s no need to set foot outside.

-Within 20 minutes or less drive we have Wolds Way Lavender Farm, Castle Howard, Scampston Hall, Flamingoland, Eden Camp and many other places of interest.
+Around Pheasants Roost within 20 minutes or less drive, we have Wolds Way Lavender Farm, Castle Howard, Scampston Hall, Flamingoland, Eden Camp and many other places of interest.

 Beaches along the East Coast